 How can Shine help?

-Make sure if you are relying on insurances through your superannuation that you check the fine print, keep up-to-date on any changes and seek legal advice if you need help.
+If you are relying on insurances through your superannuation, make sure that you check the fine print, keep up-to-date on any changes and seek legal advice if you need help.